 down on the table.
 The possible bids and the cards used to represent them are:

-Win 6+ tricks at no trump (solo) Any Ace Win 6+ tricks with trumps (solo) K, Q or J of your proposed trump Misère: win 0 tricks at no trump (solo) Any Deuce None of the above Any numeral from 3 to 10 of your preferred trump suit
+To bid this Show this Win 6+ tricks at no trump (solo) Any Ace Win 6+ tricks with trumps (solo) K, Q or J of your proposed trump Misère: win 0 tricks at no trump (solo) Any Deuce None of the above Any numeral from 3 to 10 of your preferred trump suit

 1. If anyone puts out an Ace, the contract is an Ace solo.
 There is no trump, and the Ace-bidder aims to win 6 or more tricks.
 If there are two Ace-bidders they both play as individuals.
 (But at least one of them will lose!)